Flareonz44/Flareonz44.github.io/_posts/blog/2023-5-3-outsmarting-car-thieves.md

 title: "Outsmarting car thieves"
 author: Flareonz44
 tags: [security, social-eng, electronics]
-metadesc: Car thefts are everywhere, but with there are some ways to outsmart them.
+metadesc: "Car thefts are everywhere, but with there are some ways to outsmart them."
 ---

 ![man robbing a car](/images/2023-5-3-outsmarting-car-thieves/banner.png)